 - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
 Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - At Lake Farm Park Academy we pride ourselves on all staff having an awareness of mental health, we also have a mental health team for both children and staff.
-Mental Health First Champions, who support children, have completed the Mental Health Champions Foundation Programme with Place2Be and Mental Health Champions, who support staff, have completed e-learning with High Speed.
-The mental health lead is Sam Dickerson (DDSL). - Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Mental Health First Aiders, who support children and adults.
+Our trained Mental Health First Aider is Raji Nair.
+Our mental health team who are trained to support pupils with mental health are Parveen Saini (Welfare Officer); and the following Higher Level Teaching Assistants Mrs. Ives, Mrs. Gill, Mrs. Vaghela, Mrs. Kerai, Mrs. Sivakanthan, Mrs. M. Kaur & Mrs. Siddiqa.
+We also signpost children, families and staff to external agencies, better placed to support them. - Where children have suffered abuse, neglect and exploitation, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 It is important that staff are aware of how these children's experiences, and their high prevalence of special educational needs and mental health needs, can impact on their behaviour and education. (see appendix 1 for more information regarding Adverse Childhood Experiences- ACEs) - If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the child protection policy and speaking to the DSL/DDSL. - If staff have a mental health concern about the parents of a child that is also a safeguarding concern, immediate action should be taken, following the child protection policy and speaking to the DSL/DDSL. - If staff have a mental health concern about another member of staff, this should be brought to the attention of the DSL/DDSL and/or Principal.